 Austin, TX 78705

-The Guadalupe Dance Company, founded in 1991, is the professional dance ensemble of the Guadalupe Cultural Arts Center performing the colorful regional dances from Mexico, as well as the flamenco rhythms of Spain.
-Chosen as one of San Antonio Express-News' "Best of 2013: Dance," the company has worked with international choreographers such as flamenco artists Miguel Vargas and Lidón Patiño, and folklorico dance master Rafael Zamarripa whose stunning choreographies are featured in the company’s productions.
-The company is available for full-length public performances, school performances, group workshops, and mini-performances for smaller venues.
+The Guadalupe Dance Company, founded in 1991, is the professional dance ensemble of the Guadalupe Cultural Arts Center.
+It performs the colorful regional dances of Mexico, as well as the flamenco rhythms of Spain.
+The Guadalupe commissions international choreographers whose stunning work is featured in the company's productions.
+The dancers are available for full-length public performances, school lecture-demonstrations, and group workshops.
 Performances can include live music for additional fees.
-The Guadalupe Dance Company tours three productions, including: Fiesta Folklorico- from Aztec dance to mariachi music, audiences are transported to the beautiful regions of Mexico with lively dances and music; Alma Flamenco- with intricate flamenco rhythms and breathtaking choreography, this program stretches the boundaries of traditional and contemporary movement; and Rio Bravo- through five dazzling suites of dance, original choreography explores the dynamic cultural exchanges between Texas and Mexico through the ages.
+The Guadalupe Dance Company tours three productions, including: Celebrando Tradiciones - from Aztec dance to mariachi music, audiences are transported to the beautiful regions of Mexico with lively dances and music; Alma Flamenco - with intricate flamenco rhythms and breathtaking choreography, this program stretches the boundaries of traditional and contemporary movement; and Rio Bravo - featuring five dazzling suites of dance, this original production explores the dynamic cultural exchanges between South Texas and Mexico through the ages.
+Photo by Edward Benavides.

 San Antonio, TX 78207

 school performance $1,500 - $2,500